Dental Crowns

 E-Max Crowns

-An E-max crown is an all-glass, ceramic, metal-free crown made from a high grade of durable, long-lasting ceramic called lithium disilicate.
-Many patients prefer it due to its natural-looking esthetic qualities combined with its unlikelihood of being noticed amongst natural teeth.
+An E-max crown is an all-glass, ceramic crown made from a high-grade, durable, long-lasting ceramic called lithium disilicate.
+Many patients prefer it due to its natural-looking aesthetic qualities combined with its unlikelihood of being noticed amongst the natural opposing teeth.
 It is important to note that the E-max crown does not have a metal alloy base, which avoids any unsightly grey lines around the gum line.

 Zirconia Crowns

-All ceramic Zirconia crowns are made from zirconium dioxide.
+All ceramic Zirconia crowns (also known as monolithic zirconia crowns) are made from zirconium dioxide.
 This highly favorable crown has grown in popularity in the past few years because it can be fabricated very closely to the color of the patient’s natural tooth.
 They offer an excellent balance of strength, durability, and aesthetics, making them a popular choice for tooth restoration.

 Temporary vs Permanent Crowns